Ritu Khullar: Jurisprudence

-Khullar has stated that she believes Canada's judicial system should reflect the diversity of the country, both in demographics and in lived experiences.
-A proponent of the living tree doctrine and judicial activism, Khullar has advocated for the rights of various protected groups, ranging from those with a disability to those under the LGBT spectrum.
+Khullar stated that she believed Canada's judicial system should reflect the diversity of the country, both in demographics and in lived experiences.
+A proponent of the living tree doctrine and judicial activism, Khullar advocated for the rights of various protected groups, ranging from those with a disability to those under the LGBT spectrum.
 She described the role of judge in a constitutional democracy as having "to be alive to the interpretive principle that the constitution is a 'living tree' that is adaptable as society evolves, but is not a document that should be changed easily – the tree should not be uprooted."

-Describing the Constitution of Canada as an aspirational document and "not a neutral legal instrument", Khullar has used three notable 2015 Supreme Court cases known as the Labor Trilogy (Mounted Police Association of Ontario v Canada, Meredith v.
+Describing the Constitution of Canada as an aspirational document and "not a neutral legal instrument", Khullar used three notable 2015 Supreme Court cases known as the "Labour Trilogy" (Mounted Police Association of Ontario v Canada, Meredith v.
 Canada (Attorney General), and Saskatchewan Federation of Labour v Saskatchewan) to assert that their implications contributed to a significant evolution in the interpretation of part (d) of Section 2 of the Canadian Charter of Rights and Freedoms.

-Regarding R v Oakes, Khullar has discussed the development of privacy law in the context of employment and emphasized how the principles of balance and probability in the Oakes test has given labor arbitrators the ability to scrutinize the decisions of employers that have an impact on the privacy of their employers, both by shifting the power imbalance and protecting human dignity.
+Regarding R v Oakes, Khullar discussed the development of privacy law in the context of employment and emphasized how the principles of balance and probability in the Oakes test has given labour arbitrators the ability to scrutinize the decisions of employers that have an impact on the privacy of their employers, both by shifting the power imbalance and protecting human dignity.

 Further, remarking on R v Duarte and R v Wong, she concurred with the judgment on how unregulated technology has the potential to threaten our fundamental right to privacy based on Section 7 of the Canadian Charter of Rights and Freedoms, and spoke on how private sector privacy legislation should be interpreted regardless of whether the threat to a protected right is threatened by a public or private actor.
-As such, she remarks that legislation of that nature should be given a "broad, liberal, and purposive" interpretation to comply with both national and international standards of constitutional law.
+As such, she remarked that legislation of that nature should be given a "broad, liberal, and purposive" interpretation to comply with both national and international standards of constitutional law.

-Speaking of McLachlin’s Court, Khullar stated her two favourite human rights jurisprudence landmark cases as British Columbia (Public Service Employee Relations Commission) v British Columbia Government Service Employees' Union and British Columbia (Superintendent of Motor Vehicles) v British Columbia (Council of Human Rights).
+Speaking of McLachlin's Court, Khullar stated her two favourite human rights jurisprudence landmark cases as British Columbia (Public Service Employee Relations Commission) v British Columbia Government Service Employees' Union and British Columbia (Superintendent of Motor Vehicles) v British Columbia (Council of Human Rights).
 She explained the decisions as underscoring the importance of assessing the actual impact of policies on individuals and mandate that both employers and service providers accommodate individuals to the point of undue hardship, ensuring a more inclusive approach to equality rights.

-Regarding her contribution to the law, Khullar has stated “Protecting and enhancing human rights, privacy and the dignity of individuals so they can choose to live their lives in ways that make sense to them, is my contribution to the law.”
+Regarding her contribution to the law, Khullar stated "Protecting and enhancing human rights, privacy and the dignity of individuals so they can choose to live their lives in ways that make sense to them, is my contribution to the law."